LPology/Simple-Ajax-Uploader/README.md

         disabledClass: 'ui-state-disabled',
         onSubmit: function(filename, extension) {
-            this.setFileSizeBox(sizeBox); // designate this element as file size container this.setProgressBar(progressBar); // designate as progress bar
+            this.setFileSizeBox(sizeBox); // designate this element as file size container this.setProgressBar(progress); // designate as progress bar
           },
         onComplete: function(filename, response) {
             if (!response) {